Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 If moving a validator from a different client to Teku, you can either:

-* Manually [create a new slash protection file] by setting the values based on the validator's last signing details.
+* Manually [create a new slashing protection file] by setting the values based on the validator's last signing details.
-* [Import] the slashing-protection file.
+* [Import] the slashing protection file.

 To manually create the file, stop the other client to ensure it isn't signing, then set `lastSignedBlockSlot` to the current chain head slot + 1, `lastSignedAttestationSourceEpoch` to the